-Crate-diggers and audiophiles, here's where you can get your hands on vinyls and turntables in Singapore
+Crate-diggers and audiophiles, here's where you can get your hands on vinyl and turntables in Singapore.

-Sure, everyone’s on Spotify (us included) and we all love rocking out to live music, but the old school vinyl is far from obsolete.
-There’s something rather seductive (and hipster) about removing a giant black disk from its sleeve, placing it on a player, gently dropping the needle onto the record, and taking in the warm, glorious sound bellowing from the speakers.
-Below, we dish out fifteen record stores in Singapore for your analogue aural fix.
+Sure, everyone’s on Spotify.
+(On that note, check out our curated playlist of local artistes.)
+We all love rocking out to live music, but old school vinyl is far from obsolete.
+There’s just something seductive (and hipster) about removing a giant black disk from its sleeve, placing it on a player, gently dropping the needle onto the record, and taking in the warm, glorious sound emerging from the speakers.
+Who knew there was such a vibrant vinyl scene in Singapore?
+Here, we dish out the finest record stores in Singapore for your analog aural fix.

 The Analog Vault

-Crate diggers, this hole-in-the-wall establishment is the place to be if you’re on a supper hunt in Bedok Simpang.
-This one might be a little out of the way for non-Easties, but we’d reckon a trip to this quaint shop is well worth a post-prata visit for its treasure trove of old-school records and vintage turntables.
+Crate diggers, this hole-in-the-wall establishment is the place to be if you’re on a dinner hunt in Simpang Bedok.
+It might be a little out of the way for non-Easties, but we’d reckon a trip to this quaint shop is well worth a post-prata visit for its treasure trove of old school records and vintage turntables.

 For The Record

-There aren’t many places in Singapore where metal heads can get their fix, but who’d have thought that a vinyl store would be one of them?
-Despite its small size, Inokii offers a sizeable collection of vinyls spanning various rock and dark metal sub-genres for you to brood to.
-But if you’re looking for something a little more upbeat, the store also stocks an ample selection of pop releases.
+There aren’t many record stores in Singapore where metalheads can get their fix, but who’d have thought a vinyl store would be one of them?
+Despite its small size, Inokii offers a sizeable collection of vinyl spanning various rock and dark metal sub-genres.
+But if you’re looking for something a little more cheery and upbeat, the store also stocks an ample selection of pop releases.

 Roxy Records & Trading

-Established some 50 years ago, Roxy Records is a family-run business with an impressive selection of vinyls, CDs and cassettes that had DJs and music lovers coming back for more of both its rare and mainstream titles.
+Established some 50 years ago, Roxy Records is a family-run business with an impressive selection of vinyl, CDs and cassettes.
+Its goods are what bring DJs and music lovers back for more rare and mainstream titles.
 Can’t find what you’re looking for?
-They’d be glad to place an order for you.
+These folks will be glad to place an order for you.

-Located in the AV-dominated mall that is The Adelphi, the unassuming Vinylucky stocks over 13,500 records of the ‘60s to the ‘90s, and provides record cleaning service for serious vinyl collectors.
-Spend more than $250 (not that hard, really, considering the huge selections available) on regularly priced vinyls, and get 20% off your bill.
+Located in the AV-dominated mall that is The Adelphi, the unassuming Vinylucky is a haven for collectors as it stocks over 13,500 records from the 60s to the 90s.
+It also provides record cleaning services for serious vinyl collectors.
+Psst: Spend more than $250 (not that hard, really, considering the huge selection available) and receive free membership status for life!

 Red Point Record Warehouse

-Love music from the ‘60s to the ‘90s?
-Carpenter and vinyl-junkie Ong Chai Koon’s warehouse at Tai Seng might have just the record you want amidst its sizable collection of records across genres like classical, electronic, Chinese and indie music.
+Love music from the 60s to the 90s?
+Carpenter and vinyl junkie Ong Chai Koon’s warehouse at Tai Seng might have just the record you want.
+Its sizable collection of records covers genres like classical, electronic, Chinese and indie music.